LocalTechnews/LocalTechnews.github.io/README.md

 ## Get Started

 Ready to join LocalTechnews?
 [Send request](https://localtechnews.github.io) and we can start disgussing what would you like to add!

+## Important note

+Due to the absence of an editor-in-chief, most of our articles are generated with the assistance of AI.
+To maintain accuracy, a portion of the content—at least 10%—is independently verified for reliability.